 For the latest information about our schools, please visit the Burrillville School Department website at www.bsd-ri.net.
 Below are just a few of the items you will find:

-- ♦ School Calendars including dates for report cards & progress reports

-- ♦ School Closing Information
+- School Calendars including dates for report cards & progress reports - ♦ School Closing Information ♦ District Curriculum - ◊ Special Events you can also connect to individual school websites.

-- ♦ District Curriculum
+- ♦ Lunch Menus

-♦ Special Events

-- ♦ Lunch Menus - ♦ School Committee Policy
+- ♦ School Committee Policy

+- From our Home Page